IT20096748/PAF-Assignment/README.md

 #### Brief Description of Project -
-This is develop a rich web based application for online platform(ElectroGrid)
+This is to develop a rich web based application for online platform(ElectroGrid)